CT scan: Procedure

-CT scan procedure varies according to the type of the study and the organ being imaged.
-The patient lies on the CT table and the centering of the table is done according to the body part.
-The IV line is established in case of contrast-enhanced CT.
-After selecting proper and rate of contrast from the pressure injector, the scout is taken to localize and plan the scan.
-Once the plan is selected, the contrast is given.
-The raw data is processed according to the study and proper windowing is done to make scans easy to diagnose.
+CT scan procedures vary according to the type of study and the organ being imaged.
+The patient lies supine on the CT table, which is mechanically centered based on the target anatomical region.
+An intravenous (IV) line is established if a contrast-enhanced CT is required.
+After programming the proper volume and flow rate of the contrast media into the pressure injector, a preliminary "scout" image (topogram) is taken to localize the anatomy and plan the exact scan boundaries.
+Once the scan parameters are confirmed, the contrast agent is administered.
+The acquired raw data is computationally reconstructed according to the specific clinical study, and targeted windowing is applied to maximize tissue contrast for diagnostic interpretation.

 Preparation

 Patient preparation may vary according to the type of scan.
 The general patient preparation includes.